Virtualization and Cloud Computing - A Summary

 Next versions are foreseen to support additionally:

-The main advance offered by the UnifiedSessionsManager for the current daily usage is the simplified provisioning and use of complex runtime environments.
-The contained tools, such as the automated scanners for the collection of present virtual machines into a spread-sheet compatible filedatabase, and the common call interface with a batch applicable shell interface, are designed for painless usage once some basics are established.
+The contained tools, such as the automated scanners for the collection of present virtual machines into a spread-sheet compatible filedatabase, and the common call with a batch applicable shell interface are designed for painless usage once some basics are established.
 Particularly the usage of huge numbers of virtual machines could be simplified by various user defined identifiers for usage as call shortcuts.
 This comprises for example the possibility to define groups and use them together similar to a single machine.

 In addition to the management of the user sessions including the involved physical and virtual machines a user interface for the presentation is included.
 The Interface is based on X11 and offers an abstraction layer with logical addressing of single screens as well as monitor arrays.
 Specific features such as the conventional DISPLAY forwarding and a new defined CONNECTION forwarding are introduced.
 This allows the transparent handling of local and remote clients and the automated establishment of SSH tunnels for interconnection.